Realign, Rearrange, Retrain

 METRO NEWS UK - What is Rolfing and Do I Need to Be Rolfed? - A great, multi-perspective article on the profession, its Eastern-Western overlap, and the many common ways that Rolfing has helped thousands of people.

 NY TIMES - Rolfing, Excruciatingly Helpful - In the 7 years since this article has been written, Rolfers like myself have been trained not to cause pain.
-Rolfing may be INTENSE, but it should not hurt: you will still see wonderful benefits without having to tense up and bear it, which is actually counter-productive.
+Rolfing may be intense as we work to access deep layers of tension within your body, but it should not hurt.
+You will still see wonderful benefits without having to tense up and bear it, which is actually counter-productive.